kata-containers/community/CONTRIBUTING.md

 not used to extend the subject line beyond its character limit.
 The subject line is a complete sentence and the body is a complete, standalone paragraph.

+Additionally, PR body line length is not checked for special lines:

+* Lines that do not start with an alphabetic character

+* Sign-off lines (as to not penalize long names)

+* Lines without spaces (as in urls)

+These should allow contributors to pass checks while including relevant information **if needed**.

 ### Subsystem

 The "subsystem" describes the area of the code that the change applies to.